How long does the program take?

 Will I be given access to the program right away?

-We are currently seeking psychologists working within Canadian public school systems to partner with us in an evaluation of the Teacher Help program.
+We are currently seeking psychologists working within Canadian public school systems to partner with us in an evaluation of the ASSIST program.
 Partnering psychologists will be asked to recruit 6 - 12 teachers, along with willing teachers and families, to participate in a research study.
 Eligible participants will be asked to complete several questionnaires before they begin.
 Partnering psychologists, along with the participants they recruit, will be randomly divided into one of two groups.
 One group will be asked to complete the program immediately.
 The second group will be asked to complete the program at the end of the study.
 Both groups will be asked to complete a series of questionnaires at baseline and 3-month follow-up after they enroll in the study.
-This will allow the Teacher Help team to evaluate the program.
+This will allow the ASSIST team to evaluate the program.

 How does the program work?

-Teacher Help is a suite of online modules, with each module addressing a specific mental health disorder.
+ASSIST is a suite of online modules, with each module addressing a specific mental health disorder.
 Currently, we have three modules: one on attention-deficit/hyperactivity disorder (ADHD), one on autism spectrum disorder (ASD), and one on learning disabilities (LD).
 Each module focuses on building knowledge of the disorder and guiding teachers through implementing evidence-based interventions in the classroom while promoting communication, collaboration, and self-care.
 Specific interventions will depend on the module as these vary among disorders.

 When will results of the program be seen in the classroom?